 Could I make it out?
-As I was locked in this room with my husband and 5 children, 13 and under (only 3 of whom were mine), this was a pertinent and poignant question.
+As I was locked in this room with my husband and 3 children, this was a pertinent and poignant question.

-There was much rejoicing and exultation.
-You might have thought we really did find the lost jewel of Zanzibar!
+There was much excitement and chattering as we escaped.
+You might have thought we really did escape the Evil Genie!
 And the kids were pretty proud when they got to dress up and pose for a picture with a sign that proclaimed, “We did it!”

 5 Tips for Escaping:

 - Look everywhere for clues – inside drawers, behind pictures, up or down – anything could help.
 The type of pictures on the wall might be a clue, page 42 of a book might solve a mystery, or even the music playing could help you escape.